 🛣️ Tracks

 Management (MGR).
-Management level roles are responsible for their own contributions as well as a teams contributions.
+Management level roles are responsible for their own contributions as well as a team's contributions.
 Management level roles may manage individuals, vendors, contractors, or other managers.

 Executive (EX).
 Executive level roles generally oversee multiple functional areas or verticals and are often board and/or investor reporting.